emmywritescode/FIFA-21-Data-Cleaning-with-SQL/README.md

 ### Converting entries in the 'Height' and 'Weight' columns to uniform values
 The height of players was measured in centimeters or feet and inches.
 Since more players had their height measured in centimeters, those measured in feet and inches were converted for the purpose of consistency.
 A 'CASE' statement was used to achieve this and the approximate conversion factor was applied.

 The same approach was applied to the 'Weight' column.
 Players' weight was measured in kilograms or pounds and since more players had their weight measured in kilograms, those measured in pounds were converted.
+Below, you can observe the contrast between the cleaned column and the dirty column.
  UPDATE query          |
 :---------------------:|
   ![](conversion1.png) |